privacore/sharebuttons-wp/README.md

 To avoid the data collection from third parties Privacore created a simple plugin for the Privacore website to get sharing icons for twitter, Facebook and Linked in on the posts.

+The plugin makes it possible to add meta data for sharing by adding a field group on pages and posts

+Define image to be used
+Set individual title/description for pages/posts and each sharing button
+Add txt field for twitter title
+Add txt field for linked in title
+Add txt field for facebook title